Jim-devENG/candidate-compliance-tracker/SUPER_ADMIN_CREATION.md

 Super Admin accounts have a **special creation process** that is different from regular user registration.
 This ensures security and proper access control.

+**Super Admin** is the highest level of access in the system:
+- Can create and manage admin accounts
+- Can create and manage recruiter accounts
+- Can create additional super admin accounts
+- Full access to User Management panel
+- All admin privileges plus user management capabilities

 ## Two Methods for Creating Super Admin

 ### Method 1: First Super Admin (Secret Key)